WP-Autoplugin/wp-autoplugin/README.md

 WP-Autoplugin is licensed under the GPLv3 or later.

 ## Changelog

+### 1.2
+- Added support for any OpenAI-compatible model with the custom models option
+- Added French translation
+- Fixed PHP notice on "Add New Plugin" screen.

 ### 1.1.2
 - Added support for Google Gemini Flash 2.0 Thinking model